HawkMRS/pyAMARES/docs/source/simple.rst

    - Comments can be added to the prior knowledge spreadsheet (CSV or XLSX) with lines trailing ``#``.

    - In the spreadsheet in CSV format, comments **cannot** be added to the first rows.
+     However, this limitation does not apply to spreadsheets in Excel xlsx format.

 .. note::